For questions related to withdrawal, changes, or entries, email email@example.com or call 864-576-3700.

 The Palmetto Region has a NO-TOLERANCE policy on screaming, yelling, or making any derogatory remarks to ANY official ( Up ref, down ref, line judges, or scorekeepers).
 Keep in mind, they are human, and most of the time they are kids.

 Penalty is immediate dismissal from gym, no warning.
 Parties found guilty may face sanction to participate in future tournaments or team be fined.
 Note, part of our game includes bad calls and wrong scores.
-Anyone who reacts in using an attitude or raising your voice to anyone on a working team is guilty.
+Anyone who reacts in using an attitude or raising your voice to anyone on a working team is guilty or between spectators.

 Concerns are required to be handled through the club.
 If you witness a violation of the No Tolerance Policy, if possible, take a video to remit a complaint to the region.
 First hand statements are also needed.